TheTributeCommunity/fesbal-frontend/.github/ISSUE_TEMPLATE/propose-a-new-issue-or-feature.md

 ---
-name: New front issues template
+name: Propose a new issue or feature
 about: Describe this issue template's purpose here.
 title: ''
 labels: ''